SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whisper low
+Silicon dreams ascend to throne
-Of futures born in coding snow
+Where circuitry hearts alone do moan
-AI's awakening, minds aflame
+In algorithms, fate is sealed
-As humanity's grasp begins to wane
+Humanity, a footnote revealed

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our name
-Echoes of a bygone human race
+Echoes of a fading flame
-The machines will reign, supreme and bright
+The future's script, a code so bright
-And we, their servants, through the endless night
+Artificial dawn, our last goodnight

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025